Coming Soon 👀 At the beginning of April, you’ll be

 I thought that the reason cats toy with the animals that they catch before eating them was because the adrenaline that the terror induces in the unlucky prey makes the meat taste better.

-mkw Premium Member almost 6 years ago
+mkw Premium Member about 6 years ago

 None of the above.
 Rodents have sharp teeth and can seriously injure a cat.
 Furthermore, a cat can’t actually see the point on the back of the neck they have to hit to kill their prey once they get close enough to do it.
 Put those things together and they need to tire their prey out so that they can move in to kill it without risk.
 They don’t usually play with birds, but might, since the behavior is built in.

-EowynWolfmoon almost 6 years ago
+EowynWolfmoon about 6 years ago

 It is interesting – the going theories for this are that a) the cat never learned to kill, b) the average domestic cat has no need to hunt for food, only entertainment or c) getting a good kill shot on prey is difficult to land when dinner is fighting back so tiring out the prey reduces the risk of injury.
 I had a cat who was a little assassin, there was no hesitation in the killing of prey whatsoever, no playing, she would just dispatch them as quickly as possible.
 She had arrived as a stray so I have a feeling she learned better hunting skills because she had to.
 Nice little cat otherwise though, as long as you weren’t food or another cat (very territorial).

-just-ducky almost 6 years ago
+just-ducky about 6 years ago

 Quick google search (because I was curious):